-Creative Music Production 1 is the first of two modules focusing on the practical understanding and realisation of intricate aspects of music production, with a primary emphasis on creative and artistic vision.
-Taking place in trimester 1, this module offers a challenging yet essential overview of current trends in music production.
-Recognising potential variations in prior experience as students commence their program of study, the module is designed as a preface to key ideas.
+Creative Music Production 2 is the second of two modules focusing on the practical understanding and realisation of intricate aspects of music production, with a primary emphasis on creative and artistic vision.
+Taking place in trimester 2, this module offers a deeper analysis of current trends in music production.
 It is approached through the central themes of listening and practical application, aiming to help students situate their interests while expanding their understanding of the field.

-This module runs concurrently with Critical Perspectives on Music Production, where students engage in critical listening, reflection, and analysis of contemporary music production.
-This concurrent study supports the practical application learned in Creative Music Production 1.
+This module runs concurrently with Postproduction Mixing and Mastering, where students engage in critical listening, reflection, and analysis of contemporary music production techniques.
+This concurrent study supports the practical application learnt in Creative Music Production 2.
 The integration of conceptual understanding and practical application progresses towards the Major Project module where students undertake their most ambitious work.